- What is GPS and how does it work?

-The GPS system has gained prominence as a tool to provide highly accurate timing information, and is increasingly used as an accurate time reference for computer timing applications, such as NTP time servers.
+The GPS clock has gained prominence as a tool to provide highly accurate timing information, and is increasingly used as an accurate time reference for computer timing applications, such as NTP time servers.
 This article provides an introduction to the GPS system and how it can be utilised to provide precise timing information, along with an overview to the how GPS timing information is obtained.

 TimeTools SR Series GPS NTP Time Servers Utilise GPS Technology To Obtain Highly Precise Time.